A monotonic MM-type algorithm for estimation of nonparametric finite mixture models with dependent marginals: Algorithm

-The final unknown parameter of the finite mixture model that we have not estimated yet is the copula parameter$\rho$.
+In the previous section we obtained an MM algorithm capable of estimating both probability weights and the density functions of the general nonparametric density mixture model \eqref{model}.
+In this version, the proposed algorithm does not attempt to characterize the dependence mechanism between marginals of each density function $f_{j}(\vv x)$, $j=1,\ldots,m$.
+Let us now assume that every multivariate density function $f_{j}(\vv x)$ is represented as in \eqref{cmpt} with the assumption that the parametric form of each copula $C_{j}$ is known and only the value of the parameter $\rho_{j}$ is unknown.
+In the current subsection, we show that, in this case, the algorithm we have just derived can be modified to estimate the parameter $\rho_{j}$ in addition to the parameters discussed earlier.

 Let $\vv x\in \bR^{d}$ be an arbitrary vector with $x$ being the value of its $k$th coordinate.
-Then, the $k$th marginal density function of the $j$th component at the $t$th step of iteration, $f_{jk}^{t}(x)$, can be obtained from the (current) estimate of the joint density function $f^{t}_{j}(\vv x)$ as
+Then, the $k$th marginal density function of the $j$th component at the $t$th step of iteration, $f_{jk}^{(t)}(x)$, can be obtained from the (current) estimate of the joint density function $f^{(t)}_{j}(\vv x)$ as

 Ordinarily, if the data are known, one can estimate marginal density functions directly from the data - no knowledge of the dependence structure between variables is needed.
 This is not the case here, however, since we don't have the advanced knowledge of which observations are assigned to which component of the model and, therefore, we cannot estimate marginal densities $f_{jk}(x)$ at first.
 As we proceed, obtaining more precise estimates of joint component density functions $f_{j}(\vv x)$ enables us to start estimating marginal density functions as well.